docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communications-overview.rst

 allow your script to, for example, open or print files in other applications, simply by calling the open or print function for that application.

-"Cross-DOM functions" on page 167 describes the usage of this feature.
+:ref:`cross-dom-functions` describes the usage of this feature.
-"Cross-DOM API reference" on page 168 provides reference details for the functions of the basic cross-DOM.
+:ref:`cross-dom-api-reference` provides reference details for the functions of the basic cross-DOM.

 Each message-enabled application can also export a set of functions to provide a selected set of